ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## cityHash64

-Produces a 64-bit hash value.
+Produces a 64-bit [CityHash](https://github.com/google/cityhash) hash value.

 ```
 cityHash64(par1,...)
 ```

 This is a fast non-cryptographic hash function.
-It uses the [CityHash](https://github.com/google/cityhash) algorithm for string parameters and implementation-specific fast non-cryptographic hash function for parameters with other data types.
+It uses the CityHash algorithm for string parameters and implementation-specific fast non-cryptographic hash function for parameters with other data types.
 The function uses the CityHash combinator to get the final results.

 **Parameters**